Non-Archimedean and motivic stationary phase formulas: The motivic case

-\begin{remark} As in the nonarchimedean local field case (see Corollary \ref{coro:FPS-p}), we get immediately a corollary when the morphism $f$ has finitely many nondegenerate modulo $t$ critical points.
-Furthermore, Theorem \ref{thm:FPS-mot} has also a version with parameters, i.e. for Schwartz-Bruhat functions $\varphi \in \S_P(\Omega)$ with definable subassignments~$P$ and~$\Omega \subset P[n, 0, 0]$ (see \cite[Section 7.5]{CluckersLoeser2010}). \end{remark}
+\begin{rema} As in the non-Archimedean local field case (see Corollary~\ref{coro:FPS-p}), we get immediately a corollary when the morphism $f$ has finitely many nondegenerate modulo~$t$ critical points.
+Furthermore, Theorem~\ref{thm:FPS-mot} has also a version with parameters, i.e. for Schwartz--Bruhat functions $\varphi$ of $\S_P(\Omega)$ with definable subassignments~$P$ and~$\Omega \subset P[n, 0, 0]$ (see~\cite[§7.5]{CluckersLoeser2010}). \end{rema}